-Trust is the currency of influence.
-So your audiences care more about knowledge and quality than deals and promotions.
-It pays to educate industry leaders and micro-influencers about your product, value proposition, and brand.
+Your audience cares deeply about knowledge and quality so it pays to educate industry leaders and micro-influencers about your product, value proposition, and brand.

-Three traits for optimal micro-influence.
+Three traits of optimal micro-influencers

 Some micro-influencer opinions are worth their weight in gold.
 Others?
 Not so much.
-Experticity asked individuals who received recommendations from influencers to shed light on what made a given opinion impactful.
+ExpertVoice asked consumers who received recommendations from influencers to shed light on what made a given opinion impactful.
 Respondents reported that the following traits mattered the most to their opinions and judgment calls.

-Here's what everyday consumers perceive to be the biggest factors driving micro-influence today:
+Here's what everyday consumers perceive to be the biggest factors driving microinfluence today: